 All issues of the yearbook until 2008 are available in a digitized format on Internet Archive.
 Choose the decade you are interested in from the dropdown menu, then choose the date or dates that interest you.
 You can then choose to look through or search the yearbook online or download a PDF of the Yearbook.
 Unfortunately, searching across yearbooks is not available in Internet Archive.

 FHG Library also holds physical copies of all issues.
-They are available at FHG Library's Reserve Desk and in Special Collections.
+They are available in Special Collections.

 To access yearbooks: